Experience design | Workshops

 d: distance between the torso and thigh markers

 Solve for x.

 COM reference stickers, measuring tape, worksheet, instant camera and film, decorating tickers

 Participants were provided with a worksheet detailing out step by step instructions with equations and explanations, custom center of mass stickers to place on their bodies, as well as a polaroid photo of their handstand and decorative center of mass stickers for their photo.

-Watch the final experience in the video.
-Special thanks to teacher and cheer coach Colette Young, and the Columbia Secondary School cheerleading squad.
+Special thanks to cheer coaches Colette Young + RB Martin, and the Columbia Secondary School cheerleading squad.